BernardIgiri/log-analyzer/README.md

 - `log-analyzer`: A multi-threaded log processor with Prometheus metrics output.
 - `noise-maker`: A synthetic log generator for testing the system under load.
-- Dockerized setup with Prometheus and Grafana dashboards.
+- Containerized setup with Prometheus and Grafana dashboards.

 ---